 A few things about us

-I’m Anne, I’m currently a stay at home mum living in Canton Zurich (8105).
+I’m Anne (my friends all call me Anija), I’m currently a stay at home mum living in Canton Zurich (8105).
 I have one child, a 3 year old boy with a sensitive and kind little heart.
-He loves trains and diggers.
+He loves trains & spiders.

 I started Forest Littles because I want to share our love of Nature with other children and find long-term playmates for my son.